1Yasir/OOP/README.md

 # OOP
-we create some js project using OOP first we start todo
+we create some js project using OOP first we start todo application